History of the United Arab Emirates: Islam and the Middle Ages

 The Islamic era saw the expansion of trading links to the East, with trade centred around Hormuz Island and its port of Julfar.
 The medieval port was settled in two halves in the present-day Ras Al Khaimah suburbs of Al Mataf and Al Nudud from the 13th to 17th centuries CE.
 Julfar's founding has been dated to the early to mid-14th century as a small settlement of palm-frond huts which expanded during the 15th and 16th centuries into an important trading town.
 Julfar's early population fished and probably pearled; they also farmed, benefiting from the access to land and sea which characterised Kush, Julfar's predecessor settlement.
 Evidence of occupation at Julfar include finds of 14th-century Chinese porcelain, followed by post holes and ovens and the development of mud-brick buildings, defined streets and courtyard houses as the town developed into the 15th century.

+Julfar's development as a major trading centre has been linked to the emergence of Hormuz in the 14th and 15th centuries.
+The 'Hormuzi boom' of the time followed the occupation of the island of Jarun in the Strait of Hormuz by Mahmud Qalhati and his people and its subsequent emergence as a global trading hub linking the extensive Eastern Arab trade networks Hormuz was entirely without sweet water and largely without food production resources and it is likely that Julfar provided pearls, food and water to meet demand on the island, which led to the extensive agricultural development of the areas inland of Julfar.
+Julfar as a centre for the export of pearls would also be linked to its role as a regional centre of trade between the mainland and Hormuz.
+A tributary of the Kingdom of Hormuz, which also exercised authority over the areas comprising modern day Bahrain, Qatar and Oman, direct Hormuzi control over Julfar was exercised.

+Julfar is mentioned by Portuguese explorer Duarte Barbosa as a major entrepôt, and Barbosa (writing in 1518) also mentions Julfar's successor settlement, Ras Al Khaimah – evidence of a period of contiguity: "Passing above this place Profam [Khor Fakkan], we come to another called Julfar, where dwell persons of worth, great navigators and wholesale dealers.
+Here is a very great fishery as well of seed-pearls as of large pearls, and the Moors of Ormus come hither to buy them and carry them to India and many other lands.
+The trade of this place brings in a great revenue to the King of Ormus … Beyond these Profam villages are others along the coast, one of which is a large place called Reçoyma [Ras al-Khaimah]."